-At it’s most basic level household composting is the use of simple, active strategies to break down organic domestic and community ‘waste’ materials – food scraps, lawn clippings, fallen leaves, animal manures etc – to create a valuable nutrient-laden additive for garden soils.
+At it’s most basic level household composting is the use of simple, active strategies to break down organic domestic and community ‘waste’ materials – food scraps, lawn clippings, fallen leaves, animal manures etc – to create a valuable nutrient-laden & water-conserving additive for garden soils.

 Soil Nutrition: While they are certainly ‘organic’ materials, the nutrient potential of kitchen and garden wastes cannot be realized until they break down into forms available to plants.
 Coffee grounds are – for example – rich in nitrogen and potassium, but these essential plant nutrients do not become available in a form that most plant roots can use without many weeks of digestion in the compost mix!